Asian stocks rise for 2nd day on coronavirus vaccine hopes

-“This offers a ray of hope that the market did not hesitate to take advantage of,” Tai Hui of J.P.
-Morgan Asset Management said in a report.
+“This offers a ray of hope that the market did not hesitate to take advantage of,” said Tai Hui of J.P.
+Morgan Asset Management in a report.

 Also Tuesday, China reported October inflation fell to its lowest level in a decade.
 That gives Beijing room to spend more heavily and ease access to credit further if necessary to support an economic recovery that is gathering strength.